History of Lehman College

 For a decade before the entry of the United States in the Second World War, only women students attended, taking their first two years of study at the Bronx campus and then transferring to Hunter's Manhattan campus to complete their undergraduate work.

 Much has occurred at the colleges of the City University since 1968.
-As the only CUNY senior college in the borough and southern Westchester County, Lehman College has adapted to meet changing conditions and is poised to respond to new needs and challenges.
+A national leader in social mobility and the only CUNY senior college of SUNY in the borough and southern Westchester County, Lehman College has adapted to meet changing conditions and respond to new needs and challenges.

 On the undergraduate level, Lehman's General Education Curriculum is designed to provide a broad knowledge of the achievements and methods of the liberal arts and sciences and to develop student abilities to participate responsively in informed inquiry into subjects of both public and personal concern.
-It requires a series of courses in writing, mathematics, foreign language, and natural sciences.
-Students must also complete at least one course from a list of courses in seven areas: Individuals and Society; Socio-Political Structures; Literature; The Arts; Comparative Culture; Historical Studies; Knowledge, Self, and Values.
-In addition, students must complete two upper division interdisciplinary courses: one in Topics in the Humanities and the Sciences and one in the American Experience.
-To develop writing skills, students must complete four courses designated as writing-intensive.
+It requires a series of core courses in writing, mathematics, foreign language, and natural sciences and two designated Lehman (LEH) courses dedicated to improving critical thinking.
+Students must also complete flexible core courses; at least one from five areas: Individuals and Society; World Cultures and Global Issues; US Experience in Its Diversity; Creative Expression; and Scientific World.
 Major and minor fields of study are also required.

-On the graduate level, the College has developed professional programs in nursing, teacher and counselor preparation, accounting, business, computer science, health services, public health, social work, and speech-language pathology.
+On the graduate level, the College has developed professional programs in a wide range of areas, including: nursing, teacher and counselor preparation, accounting, business, computer science, health services, organizational leadership, public health, social work, speech-language pathology, and more.
 The College also offers strong traditional liberal arts graduate programs in art, biology, English, history, Spanish and mathematics.

-For more than two decades, Lehman has deepened its involvement with the surrounding community.
+For half a century, Lehman has deepened its involvement with the surrounding community.
 The opening of the Lehman Center for the Performing Arts in 1980 and the Lehman College Art Gallery in 1984 has made the College a cultural center for the region.
-Together with the City and the Humanities Program, the Department of Music, and the Theatre program, they present dozens of concerts, plays, dance performances, and exhibitions that are free or nominally priced.
+Together with Lehman Stages and the Department of Music, Multimedia, Theatre and Dance, every semester, they present dozens of concerts, plays, dance performances, and exhibitions that are mostly free for the whole community.

-One of the latest facilities to reach completion on the Lehman campus is Science Hall, a $70 million science facility with updated, versatile classrooms, labs, and instrumentation; a rooftop teaching and research greenhouse; and environmentally sustainable technologies.
-The new building stands adjacent to Gillet Hall, and is accessible from the older building through a third-floor catwalk.
+Completed in 2012, the Lehman Science Hall is a $70 million science facility with updated, versatile classrooms, labs, and instrumentation; a rooftop teaching and research greenhouse; and environmentally sustainable technologies.
+The new building stands adjacent to Gillet Hall and is accessible from the older building through a third-floor catwalk.

 Lehman College also provides a variety of community services.
-The Institute for Literacy Studies sponsors classes to teach adults fundamentals of reading and writing, while the Speech and Hearing Center offers comprehensive evaluations of hearing and speech-language disorders.
+The Institute for Literacy Studies sponsors classes to teach adults fundamentals of reading and writing, while the Speech and Hearing Center offers comprehensive evaluations and services for a wide range of hearing and speech-language disorders affecting everyone from newborns to senior citizens.
+Opened in 2025, the Bronx Telehealth Counseling Center, under the supervision of a Licensed Clinical Social Worker and Licensed Psychologist, offers free counseling to people in the Bronx community.

 There is close collaboration between the College's teacher and counselor education programs and Bronx school districts:

 In addition, in Fall 2003, the High School of American Studies at Lehman College opened on the Lehman campus.
-One of New York City's new specialized high schools and the only one to focus on American history, the school represents a collaboration among Lehman College, the New York City Department of Education, and the Gilder-Lehrman Foundation.
-It has been listed for several years by U.S. News and World Report as one of the nation's top 100 public high schools, most recently (2012-13) as #6 in New York City and #44 in the nation.
+One of New York City's specialized high schools and the only one to focus on American history, the school represents a collaboration among Lehman College, the New York City Department of Education, and the Gilder-Lehrman Foundation.
+It is listed every year by U.S. News and World Report as one of the nation's top 100 public high schools, most recently (2024-25) as #8 in New York City and #76 in the nation.

-Dr. Ricardo R. Fernández succeeded Dr. Leonard Lief, the founding president of Lehman College, on September 1, 1990.
-Throughout his tenure as president, Dr. Fernández affirmed both the College’s strong commitments to access to higher education for the economically disadvantaged and educational excellence.
+After more than 20 years as President, Dr. Leonard Lief, the founding president of Lehman College, was succeeded by Dr. Ricardo R. Fernández on September 1, 1990.
+Throughout his more than 25-year tenure as president, Dr. Fernández affirmed both the College’s strong commitments to access to higher education for the economically disadvantaged and educational excellence.

 On August 15, 2016, Dr. José Luis Cruz began his tenure as the third president of Lehman College.
-When Dr. Cruz was appointed executive vice chancellor and university provost for CUNY on May 1, 2019, Chancellor Félix V. Matos Rodríguez appointed Dr. Daniel Lemons, who has served as a faculty member and administrator with CUNY for more 30 years, as interim president on July 1, 2019.
-Dr. Lemons was appointed interim executive vice chancellor and university provost for CUNY in July 2021, when CUNY appointed Dr. Fernando Delgado as the fourth president of Lehman College, effective July 1, 2021.
+Almost three years later, on May 1, 2019, Dr. Cruz was appointed executive vice chancellor and university provost for CUNY.
+CUNY Chancellor Félix V. Matos Rodríguez appointed Dr. Daniel Lemons, a faculty member and administrator with CUNY for more 30 years, as interim president on July 1, 2019.
+Two years later, in July 2021, Dr. Lemons was appointed interim executive vice chancellor and university provost for CUNY.

 The son of immigrants—his father is from Mexico and his mother from Spain—Dr. Delgado, like more than 60 percent of Lehman’s students, was also a first-generation college student.
 He holds a bachelor’s degree in political science from San José University and a master’s degree and Ph.D. in communication studies from the University of Iowa.